Burberry Group plc – Annual report – 2 April 2022

 Pollution prevention and control

-Burberry is committed to driving positive change and building a more sustainable future.
-We aim to minimise the amount of packaging used and, where packaging is unavoidable, to maximise use of recycled, reusable and recyclable materials in line with circular economy principles.
+Burberry is passionate about driving positive change and building a more sustainable future.
+Our sustainable packaging materials commitment aims to minimise the amount of packaging used and, where packaging is unavoidable, to maximise use of recycled, reusable and recyclable materials in line with circular economy principles.

-All Burberry retail bags and gift boxes are reusable, fully recyclable and made from a minimum of 40% recycled content and FSC TM certified paper.
-Our signature oak garment covers are made from 100% recycled polyester.
-Our products are transported on recyclable hangers made from a minimum of 60% recycled plastic.
+All Burberry retail bags and gift boxes are now made with paper-based materials, which are widely recyclable and reusable.
+Our garment covers are currently made from 100% recycled polyester and our hangers contain a minimum of 60% recycled plastic.

 We have allocated proceeds against packaging procurement where recycled content is more than 20%.

-Burberry has appointed PricewaterhouseCoopers LLP (PwC) to provide limited assurance over the allocation of use of proceeds.
-Information forming part of the assurance scope is denoted with a ^.
-The assurance statement is available at burberryplc.com/en/responsibility/approach-to-responsibility.html.
+Burberry has appointed PricewaterhouseCoopers LLP (PwC) to provide independent limited assurance over the allocation of use of proceeds.
+Information subject to assurance is denoted with a .
+PwC’s assurance report and Burberry’s Sustainability Bond Framework are available on Burberryplc.com.

 Consideration of climate-related matters

-The Group has performed a climate-related scenario analysis as required by the Task Force for Climate Related Financial Disclosures.
+The Group has performed a climate-related scenario analysis as required by the Task Force on Climate-Related Financial Disclosures.
 This scenario analysis takes into consideration different climate-related scenarios, including a 2°C or lower scenario.
 Based on this scenario analysis, consideration has been given to the impact of climate-related risks on management’s judgements and estimates, including inventory provisions and the impairment of property, plant and equipment and right-of-use assets.

 The incurred costs and investments associated with our sustainability strategy are reflected in the Group’s financial statements, including within inventories, property, plant and equipment, and operating profit.

-The committed future financial investments associated with our sustainability strategy are included within our budget and three year forward looking financial plans.
+The committed future financial investments associated with our sustainability strategy are included within our budget and three-year forward-looking financial plans.
 These financial plans have been used to support our impairment reviews and going concern and viability assessment.
-Future plans may incur additional investment on research and development and higher expenditure on raw materials.
+Future plans may incur additional investment on research and development and higher expenditure on raw materials and other as yet unidentified costs.